dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 [!code-csharp[LoadTheModel](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#21 "Load the model")]

 While the `model` is a `transformer` that operates on many rows of data, a very common production scenario is a need for predictions on individual examples.
 The <xref:Microsoft.ML.PredictionEngine%602> is a wrapper that is returned from the `CreatePredictionEngine` method.
-Let's add the following code to create the `PredictionEngine` as the first line in the `Predict` Method:
+Let's add the following code to create the `PredictionEngine` as the next line in the `TestSinglePrediction` Method:

 [!code-csharp[MakePredictionEngine](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#22 "Create the PredictionFunction")]

 This tutorial uses one test trip within this class.
 Later you can add other scenarios to experiment with the model.
-Add a trip to test the trained model's prediction of cost in the `Predict` method by creating an instance of `TaxiTrip`:
+Add a trip to test the trained model's prediction of cost in the `TestSinglePrediction` method by creating an instance of `TaxiTrip`:

 [!code-csharp[PredictionData](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#23 "Create test data for single prediction")]